Digit112/brass-post/docs/Command Definition Syntax.md

-# Brass-Protocol

-The protocol used by brass-post is to send UTF-8 encoded JSON to a message's recipient over TCP.
-The keys are `method`, `content`, and `identity`.

 # Command Definition Syntax

 Commands - in the Brass-Post console *and* while using flags when evoking Brass-Post - use a custom, recursive syntax something like ABNF but using different symbols.
 An expression consists of a sequence of tokens separated by whitespace.
-They are completely case-insensitive except within double-quote enclosed literals.
+They are completely case-insensitive except within cased quoted string literals.

 ## String Literals